-Hartford Seminary reserves the right to take photos and videos on campus for use in promotional materials, including but not limited to videos, printed brochures, our website, social media, newsletters, magazine, press releases and other media.
-Hartford Seminary may also use photos and videos taken during activities held off campus, such as field trips and other similar activities.
-This serves as notice of Hartford Seminary's intent to do so and as a release of permission to use such images.
-You may withhold permission by contacting the Communications Office at communications@hartsem.edu.
+Hartford International University reserves the right to take photos and videos on campus for use in promotional materials, including but not limited to videos, printed brochures, our website, social media, newsletters, magazine, press releases and other media.
+Hartford International University may also use photos and videos taken during activities held off campus, such as field trips and other similar activities.
+This serves as notice of Hartford International University's intent to do so and as a release of permission to use such images.
+You may withhold permission by contacting the Communications Office at communications@hartfordinternational.edu.